guigolab/geneidx/README.md

 #### tsv
 the absolute path of the tsv file input file

-> The tsv file can contain multiple assemblies of different species, thus allowing the pipeline to annotate in parallel all the species contained in the tsv file
+> The tsv file can contain multiple assemblies of different species, thus allowing the pipeline to annotate in parallel all the species contained in the tsv file.
+See [data/assemblies.tsv](https://github.com/guigolab/geneidx/blob/dev/v2-fixes/data/assemblies.tsv) for an example.

 ##### example